Jun 25 – Jul 17 2021, HAUNT, Berlin

 für Kultur und Europa &

 CHARTA # (lat.: "the paper sheet"' deu.: "the constitution") is a series of four group exhibitions at HAUNT Berlin, which brought together artists* from the Berlin area, whose main medium is drawing and who each work on common themes in the field of drawing.
-In 2021 and in 2022, two exhibitions each are planned.
-Each issue of CHARTA # will have a different theme and will show five or six remarkable positions in each category.
+In 2021 and 2022 there are four exhibitions planned; two exhibitions per year.
+Each issue of CHARTA # is under a different thematic complex and shows five remarkable positions in each category:

 CHARTA #1 - Movement and Space